Published:

 What is the LIV Golf Tournament?

-“Our model is 100 per cent built around the golf ecosystem from the ground up,” Norman told Carlson.
+“Our model is 100 per cent built around the golf ecosystem from the ground up,” Norman told Carlson in 2022.
 “We are not trying to destroy the PGA tour or the European tour.
-We are they are to work within the ecosystem to show that it’s a big enough space.
+We are there to work within the ecosystem to show that it’s a big enough space.
 It’s a multibillion-dollar industry.”

 LIV Golf Format

-The LIV Golf format sees eight 54-hole no-cut stroke play tournaments and a final Team Championship, which LIV revealed would be a “seeded four-day, four-round, match play knock-out” event held at Trump National Doral Miami in October 2022.
+That structure is a clear evolution from what was initially announced.
+When LIV Golf was first announced, the format centred on eight 54-hole, no-cut stroke-play tournaments, followed by a final Team Championship, described at the time as a “seeded four-day, four-round, match play knock-out” event scheduled for Trump National Doral Miami in October 2022.

-“There will be a seven event regular season where players will compete as individuals and teams for both points and prize money,” LIV Golf explained.
+“There will be a seven-event regular season where players will compete as individuals and teams for both points and prize money,” LIV Golf explained during its launch phase.
 “At the end of those seven events, an Individual Champion will be crowned based on points accumulated throughout the season.
 The eighth and final event will be our season-ending Team Championship match play event.”

 Prize Money